-The Hummer Tuttle Foundation sponsored the Windsor Fellowship to run the UK-US Youth Dialogue Programme in 2018.
-The tenth programme took a group of 12 students to Chicago and Vermont in the USA.
-The programme offers a group of young people from diverse backgrounds the opportunity to visit and better understand the United States while creating an environment where their leadership and dialogue skills can be developed
+The Hummer Tuttle Foundation sponsored the Windsor Fellowship to run the UK-US Youth Dialogue Programme in 2019-20.
+The eleventh programme was to take a group of 12 students to Chicago and Vermont in the USA.
+The programme offers a group of young people from diverse backgrounds the opportunity to visit and better understand the United States while creating an environment where their leadership and dialogue skills can be developed.
+Due to COVID-19, this year's programme was cancelled.